Thursday is a First Alert Weather Day

 Your day will start with steady, moderate to heavy rain and a very slow morning commute.
 The rain will taper off to scattered light showers during afternoon and cold air will begin to invade the FOX19 NOW viewing area.

 Temperatures will drop quickly as we head into evening.
-The high temperature will be during morning then look for upper 40s by 4 pm and upper 30s by 6 pm.
+The high temperature will be during morning in the upper 50s, then look for upper 40s by 4 pm and upper 30s by 6 pm with wind chill temperatures dropping into the 20s.
 As temperatures drop the winds will increase and gusts through the evening will be in the 30 mph to 40 mph range.

 To top it all off some areas will receive a mix of rain and light snow or flurries during evening.